DuPont Pioneer Travel Scholarships

-Three scholarships were awarded to fund graduate students from other universities to attend the 2017 Texas A&M Plant Breeding Symposium: The Vavilov Method: Utilizing Genetic Diversity.
-Scholarship recipients are required to present their personal research by sharing a 15 minute oral presentation to Texas A&M graduate students on Wednesday, February 15.
+Three scholarships were awarded to graduate students from other universities to attend the 2018 Texas A&M Plant Breeding Symposium.
+Scholarship recipients will present their research by sharing a five minute rapid oral presentation and scientific poster on Thursday February 22, 2018.

-This new program was created to foster interaction between graduate students studying plant breeding at Texas A&M and students studying plant breeding at other institutions.
-The program will encourage information-exchange on research ideas and promote networking among students at the symposium.
-The scholarship is administered by the symposium organizing committee and is fully funded by DuPont Pioneer
+Introduced in the year 2016 to foster interaction between graduate students studying plant breeding at Texas A&M and the students studying plant breeding or a related science at other institutions.
+The program will encourage information exchange on research ideas and promote networking among students at the symposium.
+The scholarship is solely administered by the symposium organizing committee and is fully funded by DuPont Pioneer.

 University of Florida

 Bio: Katie is a fourth year PhD student at the University of Florida under the guidance of Dr. José Chaparro in the Fruit Tree Breeding and Genetics Program.
 Her research is focused on characterizing flowering in citrus with the goal of developing biotechnology applications to shorten the generation time in citrus and accelerate breeding efforts.
 Katie grew up on a citrus and cattle farm in Wauchula, Florida and received her bachelor's degree in Horticultural Sciences, Plant Molecular and Cellular Biology at the University of Florida.

 Characterization and Induction of Early Flowering in Citrus